jeandedieuH/airbnb-clone-project/README.md

 Apply software patches and updates to frameworks, libraries, and server environments promptly.
 **Importance:**
 Reduces vulnerabilities by ensuring all components are up-to-date with the latest security fixes.

 ## CI/CD Pipeline Overview

+### What are CI/CD Pipelines?
+CI/CD pipelines (Continuous Integration and Continuous Deployment/Delivery) are automated processes that build, test, and deploy code changes whenever new code is committed.
+They help ensure that software updates are integrated smoothly, tested for errors, and deployed to production quickly and reliably.

+### Why Are CI/CD Pipelines Important?
+CI/CD pipelines reduce manual work and errors in the development process, make it easier to catch bugs early, and speed up delivery of new features and fixes.
+For an Airbnb clone project, this means faster, safer updates, more reliable deployments, and a better experience for users.

+### Tools Commonly Used
+- **GitHub Actions:** Automates workflows for building, testing, and deploying code directly from GitHub repositories.
+- **Docker:** Packages the application and its dependencies into containers for consistent deployment across environments.
+- **Jenkins:** An open-source automation server for building CI/CD pipelines.